Skip to Main Content

 High School

-In high school, take a general college preparatory curriculum that includes classes in business, mathematics, computer science, English, speech, foreign language, and current events.
+In high school, take a general college preparatory curriculum that includes classes in business, mathematics, computer science (including artificial intelligence and data analytics), English, speech, foreign language, and current events.

 Postsecondary Education